When Your Dog Goes Blind

-Then a friend came to visit…a friend who has multiple dogs and has lived with dogs all her life.
-She watched my dog stumbling and running into furniture for a few minutes, then stated what to her was obvious.
+One day a visitor watched my dog stumbling and running into furniture for a few minutes, and then stated what to her was obvious.

 Those words knocked the foundation out from under my coping mechanisms, avoidance and denial.
 An unwelcome truth stared me in the face, and I could no longer hide from it.

 We took Puppy Girl out into the front yard, which is enclosed by a four-foot picket fence, and took her off-leash to observe how she would navigate the space.
 She stood still for a few minutes, as though frozen in place.
 Finally, she began to wander slowly, ending up across the yard beside the fence bordering the street.
 She walked next to it for a few feet, and I thought she realized the barrier was there, but then she twice bumped her face on the boards.
 After the second mishap, she stopped walking and waited for me to rescue her.